 Please practice Leave No Trace Principles when visiting the Needles District Campground.

-The Needles District group sites lie within the slick rock and sand that give this region it character.
-The dominat forest type consist of stands of Utah Juniper and Pinyon Pine.
-Flowering prickly pear cacti, yucca and other desert wildflowers dot the landscape in the spring, adding to the vivid colors of the surrounding red rock desert.
+The Needles District group sites lie within the slick rock and sand that give this region its character.
+The dominant forest type consist of stands of Utah Juniper and Pinyon Pine.
+Flowering prickly pear cacti, yucca, and other desert wildflowers dot the landscape in the spring, adding to the vivid colors of the surrounding red rock desert.
 The Needles District forms the southeast corner of Canyonlands National Park and was named for the colorful spires of Cedar Mesa Sandstone that dominate the area.
 The park is within an arid, high desert environment with hot summers and cold winters.